Van Dyne Civic Building

-Van Dyne Civic Building, also known as The Court House, is a historic courthouse building located at Troy, Bradford County, Pennsylvania.
-It was built in 1894, and is a 2 1/2-story, rectangular building, measuring 50 feet wide and 84 feet deep.
+The Van Dyne Civic Building, also known as The Court House, is an historic, American courthouse building that is located in Troy, Bradford County, Pennsylvania.

+It was added to the National Register of Historic Places in 1974.

+History and architectural features

+Built in 1894, this historic structure is a two-and-one-half-story, rectangular building that measures fifty feet wide and eighty-four feet deep.
 It has red brick exterior walls and sits on a cut stone foundation.
 The front facade features an entrance arch reflecting Richardsonian Romanesque-style design influences.
 It also has pointed gable ends, a bracketed cornice, and two tower at either end of the front facade.

 The building originally served as a courthouse for the western portion of Bradford County.
 It also originally housed a bank and insurance company.
 Court sessions ended in 1923.
 In 1916, it was purchased by E. Everitt Van Dyne, who deeded it to the school district and refurbished it as a civic center for the community.
 Over time, it has also housed the post office and library.

 It was added to the National Register of Historic Places in 1974.